beixiyo/jl-http/README-EN.md

 }).then(console.log)
 ```

-> 📝 Note: Cache is stored in memory and will be lost after page refresh.
-The system automatically checks and clears expired cache every 2 seconds or when calling interfaces.
+> 📝 Note: Cache is in-memory and is lost after a page refresh.
+A global sweep runs every 2 seconds by default to remove expired entries; additionally, each cached request checks and cleans its own expired entry on access.
+You can configure per-entry TTL via `cacheTimeout` (globally or per request); customizing the global sweep interval is not supported currently.

 ## 🌊 SSE Streaming Data Processing